wjaneal/clubtracker/readme.md

-#xtracker - Budget Tracking Application built with Laravel 5.1
+#clubtracker - School Club Tracking Application built with Laravel 5.1
 #Author - William Neal

 #All files in this package are Open Source and released under the MIT Licence: